elastisys/compliantkubernetes-apps/helmfile.d/upstream/vmware-tanzu/velero/README.md

 ```
 ## Upgrading Chart

+### Upgrading to 7.0.0

+Delete the CSI plugin.
+Because the Velero CSI plugin is already merged into the Velero, need to remove the existing CSI plugin InitContainer.
+Otherwise, the Velero server plugin would fail to start due to same plugin registered twice.
+CSI plugin has been merged into velero repo in v1.14 release.
+It will be installed by default as an internal plugin.

 ### Upgrading to 6.0.0

 This version removes the `nodeAgent.privileged` field, you should use `nodeAgent.containerSecurityContext.privileged` instead

 ## Upgrading Velero

+### Upgrading to v1.16

+The [instructions found here](https://velero.io/docs/v1.16/upgrade-to-1.16/) will assist you in upgrading from version v1.15.x to v1.16.

+### Upgrading to v1.15

+The [instructions found here](https://velero.io/docs/v1.15/upgrade-to-1.15/) will assist you in upgrading from version v1.14.x to v1.15.

+### Upgrading to v1.14

+The [instructions found here](https://velero.io/docs/v1.14/upgrade-to-1.14/) will assist you in upgrading from version v1.13.x to v1.14.

 ### Upgrading to v1.13